The Language of Generalization: Case Study 2: Habitual Language

-As with categories, particular events like \enquote{Mary smoked yesterday} can be generalized into \emph{habitual sentences}: \enquote{Mary smokes}.
-It is believed that an analysis of generics should lend itself naturally to be extended to an analysis of habituals (e.g., Carlson, 2005; Leslie, 2008).
+As with instances of categories, particular events like \enquote{Mary smoked yesterday} can be generalized into \emph{habitual sentences}: \enquote{Mary smokes}.
+It is believed that an analysis of generics should lend itself naturally to be extended to an analysis of habituals (e.g., Carlson, 2005; Leslie, 2008), but no such analysis or empirical data has directly connected the two.
 In our second case study, we focus on habituals about people's behaviors that take the form: \emph{singular noun phrase} \(+\) \emph{present tense simple verb phrase} (e.g., \enquote{Mary smokes cigarettes}).
 Learning about the behaviors of others is useful because they tell us about what that person is like more generally (e.g., Repacholi \& Gopnik, 1997; Seiver, Gopnik, \& Goodman, 2013).
-When children describe their lives to others, a surprisingly large amount of the language produced concerns the actions of people close to them (e.g., ``My brother works part-time at the restaurant''; W. J. McGuire \& McGuire, 1986).
+When children describe their lives to others, a surprisingly large amount of the language produced concerns the actions of people close to them (e.g., ``My brother works part-time at the restaurant''; McGuire \& McGuire, 1986).

 To test the generality of our theory, we use the same computational model and follow the same general experimental structure as in the first case study.
 We take the event analogue of prevalence to be the \emph{rate} with which the event occurs (e.g., how often Mary smokes).\footnote{Specifically, for the generalization \enquote{Mary smokes}, the instances being generalized are \emph{instances of Mary}.} We test the model by first measuring the prevalence (rate) prior distribution for various actions (e.g., how often different people smoke cigarettes; Expt.
-2a).
+2A).
 We then measure endorsements of habitual statements while manipulating the referent prevalence (Expt.
-2b), and use our computational model to predict habitual endorsements.
+2B), and use our computational model to predict habitual endorsements.
 By describing novel characters to participants, we are able to directly the manipulate the referent prevalence, which we were unable to do for familiar categories in Case Study 1.

 Finally, if habituals (and generics) are truly language for conveying generalizations, they should reflect speakers' expectations, not merely their observations.
 This intuition is sometimes expressed as an intensional meaning component of generics (Dahl, 1975).
 For example, imagine a very small town where by total coincidence, all residents chew sugarless gum.
 Endorsing the sentence \enquote{Residents of this town chew sugarless gum} seems to commit the speaker to believing that it is not sheer happenstance, but that there is some underlying cause that supports the counterfactual implication that were a new person to become a resident of the town, they too would likely chew sugarless gum.